matomo-org/developer-documentation/docs/maintaining-plugins.md

 ## How to add a new plugin

-* Follow the internal process `Creating a new GitHub repository` to create a new github repository under `matomo-org`.
+* Follow the internal process `Creating a new GitHub repository` to create a new GitHub repository under `matomo-org`.
 The name for the plugin usually starts with `plugin-` followed by the plugin name.
 You can for example ping us in our slack.
 We use `*.x-dev` as the main branch where `*` would be replaced by the latest major version of Matomo.
   * After creating the repository, we should also configure it for translation in [Weblate](https://hosted.weblate.org/projects/matomo/).
 To do this,
   * go to Repository Settings -> Webhooks
   * create a webhook with `https://hosted.weblate.org/hooks/github/` as the Payload URL